What is Diabetes Mellitus?

 What causes Diabetes Mellitus?

-Obesity is a major contributing factor to this loss of insulin sensitivity; approximately ninety percent of individuals with Type II diabetes are obese.
+Approximately ninety percent of individuals with Type II diabetes are obese.
+Obesity is a major contributing factor to this loss of insulin sensitivity.
 In most cases, achieving ideal body weight is associated with restoration of normal blood sugar levels in these patients.
 In other words, achieving ideal body weight is often a “cure” for type 2 diabetes.

 Diabetes, perhaps more than any other disease, is strongly associated with Western culture and diet as it is uncommon in cultures consuming a more “primitive” diet.
 However, as cultures switch from their native diets to the “foods of commerce,” their rate of diabetes increases, eventually reaching the same proportions seen in Western societies.

-Dietary modification and treatment is fun¬da¬mental to the successful treatment of both Type I and Type II diabetes.
-The dietary guidelines provided in Chapter 2 are especially important to follow for prevention and treatment.
+Dietary modification and treatment is fundamental to the successful treatment of both Type I and Type II diabetes.
 All simple, processed, and concentrated carbohydrates must be avoided.
-Low glycemic load foods (see Appendix 000) should be stressed and saturated fats should be kept to a minimum.
+Low glycemic load foods should be stressed and saturated fats should be kept to a minimum.
 Since diabetics have a higher incidence of death from cardiovascular disease (60-to-70 percent, versus 20-to-25 percent in people without diabetes), the dietary recommendations given in ATHEROSCLEROSIS are equally appropriate here.

-Weight loss, in particular a significant decrease in body-fat percentage, is a prime objective in treating the majority of Type II diabetics; it improves all aspects of diabetes and may result in cure.
-For recommendations to promote weight loss see weight loss.
+Weight loss, in particular a significant decrease in body-fat percentage, is a prime objective in treating the majority of Type 2 diabetics; it improves all aspects of diabetes and may result in cure.
+For recommendations to promote weight loss see OBESITY.

-For both Type I and Type II diabetics, there are some specific foods that have been shown to produce positive effects on blood sugar control.
+For both Type 1 and Type 2 diabetics, there are some specific foods that have been shown to produce positive effects on blood sugar control.
 These foods include olives, soybeans and other legumes, nuts, artichokes, bitter melon, garlic, Jerusalem artichokes, mangoes and onions.
 These foods all have a low glycemic index and glycemic load and are high in fiber.

 Cinnamon may also be helpful in controlling blood sugar levels.
 According to research, cinnamon might be acting as an insulin substitute in type 2 diabetes.
 A double-blind study of 60 people with type 2 diabetes revealed a significant decrease in fasting serum glucose (18-29%), triglyceride (23-30%), LDL cholesterol (7-27%), and total cholesterol (12-26%) levels after taking cinnamon for 40 days.
 The effective dosage was as little as 1 gram per day of cinnamon (roughly ¼ teaspoon).